stijnklomp/fastify-template/README.md

 docker compose --profile=PROFILE up --build
 ```

-### API endpoints documentation
+#### Database

+The database can be accessed via a browser by navigating to `API_URL:8080` when running Docker Compose with the `dev` profile.

+## Endpoints documentation (API specification)

-Once the app is running, documentation will be available by going to `API_URL:PORT/docs`.
+Once the app is running, documentation will be available at `API_URL:PORT/docs`.

 ## Test